tfabris/BlueGigaEmpeg/README.md

 power to the yellow memory wire on the sled) then there were certain unusual states that it could get into.
-Sometimes I would shut off my car, but the empeg would come back up out of sleep mode and play tracks silently to an unconnected Bluetooth module.
-I was worried that this might drain my car's battery.
+Sometimes I would shut off my car, but the empeg would come back up out of sleep mode and play tracks silently to an unconnected Bluetooth module, draining my car's battery.

 If that problem happens to you, then I recommend connecting power from the car to the empeg like this instead: